 CARIN Digital Insurance Card, published by HL7 International / Payer/Provider Information Exchange Work Group.
 This guide is not an authorized publication; it is the continuous build for version 2.0.0 built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/carin-digital-insurance-card/ and changes regularly.
 See the Directory of published versions

 The Digital Insurance Card can be shared by a consumer in flexible ways.
-Authorization use cases describe methods and opportunities for a consumer to share a Digital Insurance Card.
+Authorization use cases describe methods and opportunities for a consumer who has consented to share a Digital Insurance Card or for a provider to pull the Digital Insurance Card in an inpatient, outpatient, telehealth, at home, or other setting.
 See also Distribution.

 For browser-based applications, the consumer can share access using one of the following methods: